 Global and International Studies (GIS)

 The Global and International Studies (GIS) concentration is designed for students interested in engaging with world affairs.
-Students take GIS in addition to a primary divisional program.
+Students moderate into GIS in addition to a primary divisional program.
 There are two tracks, Global and International Affairs (GIS–GIA) and Global Public Health (GIS–GPH).
 The objectives of GIS are to outline a clear path for the formal study of global and international affairs or global public health; provide students with the opportunity to obtain formal qualification in global and international affairs; encourage students to have an international academic experience; and link nonclassroom experiences, be they internships, lectures, or student programs (such as Model United Nations), with an academic field that focuses on international issues.

 Students in the Global and International Affairs (GIS–GIA) track are required to take a total of seven courses in the following areas of study: three in political studies or related disciplines (including one each in the areas of international relations theory, theories and practice of globalization, and U.S. foreign policy); two in economics with an international focus; and two in different geographic areas (excluding the United States).
 They are expected to demonstrate basic proficiency in one language in addition to English.